Allica Bank

 Allica Bank is a British challenger bank and fintech headquartered in London and Milton Keynes.
-It offers a range of lending, savings and current account products to UK small and medium-sized businesses (SMEs).
+It offers a range of lending, savings and current account products to established small and medium-sized businesses (SMEs) in the UK.

 Allica Bank acquired its banking licence from the Prudential Regulation Authority in 2019.
 In June 2024, it was revealed as the UK's fastest-growing private company in The Sunday Times 100, after having also been named as the UK's fastest-growing fintech ever in Deloitte's 2023 UK Tech Fast 50.

 History

 Allica appointed Revolut's former chief operating officer Richard Davies as its CEO in July 2020.